gafusion/doc/html/src/tglf/tglf_list.rst

 **Definition**

-Switch that turns off the q/2 factor in SAT2 when ALPHA_ZF=-1.0
+Zonal flow mixing coefficient (for SAT1 and SAT2).
+Note: Can be used as hidden switch that turns off the q/2 factor in SAT2 when ALPHA_ZF=-1.0

 **Comments**